-The following essays are both original and previously published (with photos added).
-They are arranged chronologically and cover the major aspects of my life and creative adventure.
-They include musings on question-asking and answer-seeking, lessons learned (or not), and reflections on how the world changed during my lifetime.
-The goal is to tell my story while creating a portrait of an era that I believe will be viewed ultimately as pivotal.
+These autobiographical essays include original and previously published writing (with photos added).
+They are arranged chronologically and cover as many aspects of my life and creative journey as I can muster.
+They include musings on question-asking and answer-seeking, lessons learned (or not), family tales, travel adventures, personal stories about land and people, and reflections on how the world changed during my lifetime.
 The writing is ongoing!

-This introductory essay describes my forty-year journey (so far) of question-asking and creativity.
+This introductory essay describes my lifelong journey of question-asking and creative answers.
 It begins with a snapshot I took of a Mayan ruin during a trip to Mexico in 1974 when I was thirteen years old – a trip that lit a fire that has never gone out.

 This essay explores the idea of manifest destiny and its effect on my hometown, Phoenix, Arizona.
 An unwavering sense of exceptionalism and lack of restraint infected Phoenix, as I witnessed first-hand, and had a big impact on my life.